con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 The direct realization of all buddhas,
 He is the flame of wisdom, luminous; (118)

+This concludes forty two verses showing the wisdom of discernment.

 ## 9. The wisdom of equality

 The great fulfiller of desired aims,